A unique partnership with the best providers to reduce harm and support patients and families

 Beyond the human and emotional carnage it creates, what makes medical errors so troubling is that most of them are preventable.
 Healthcare providers have the ability to reduce most them, yet so many have failed to do so.
 As Sir Liam Donaldson, M.D., one of the world’s most respected voices for patient safety, candidly observed, “Too many healthcare organisations espouse the goal of safer care while regarding harm as the cost of doing business.”

 A new paradigm for patient- and family-led engagement

-The Center for Patient Protection works with the best providers in building what we call The New Paradigm for Patient‐ and Family Led EngagementSM.
+The Center for Patient Protection works with the best providers in building what we call The New Paradigm for Patient- and Family Led EngagementSM.
 It is a vision that sees providers making patients and families first in everything they do.
 They are unswerving in following best practices for patient safety and family engagement.
 They recognize the vital role that patients and families play in the delivery of care and in shaping a positive hospital experience.
 They provide patients and families with the tools they need to make informed decisions and ensure that policies, practices and protocols are in place that serve that purpose.
 The best providers and healthcare professionals view patients and families as full partners in the care regime.
 They always listen.
-They know that when a loved one is receiving care, the family is, in effect, also hospitalized and that they have a duty to protect the health and well‐being of caregiving family members.
+They know that when a loved one is receiving care, the family is, in effect, also hospitalized and that they have a duty to be mindful of the health and well-being of caregiving family members.